gantoreno/macfetch/README.md

 - [`macchina`](https://github.com/Macchina-CLI/macchina) lacks the Neofetch aesthetic.
 - [`afetch`](https://github.com/13-CF/afetch) is awesome, but not what I'm looking for out of the box.

-Yes, Linux is supported, and that's great, but it's about time for a macOS alternative to come out, and that's why Macfetch (as its name suggests) is **macOS-only**, and not only that, **is 95% faster**.
+Yes, Linux is supported, and that's great, but it's about time for a macOS alternative to come out, and that's why Macfetch (as its name suggests) is **macOS-only**, and not only that, **it's 95% faster**.

 ## Installation